osglworks/java-di/doc/type_binding.md

 Now the bean `tj` returned from Genie has `tom` instantiated as `Man` and `jen` instantiated as `Woman`.

-So above shows how to configure type bindings by extending the `org.osgl.genie.Module` class and use binder API in the `configure` method.
-Genie also provide another approach to define the type bindings, which use `org.osgl.genie.Provides` annotation on a factory method.
+So above shows how to configure type bindings by extending the `org.osgl.inject.Module` class and use binder API in the `configure` method.
+Genie also provide another approach to define the type bindings, which use `org.osgl.inject.Provides` annotation on a factory method.
 And this approach behavior exactly the same as the binder API approach:

 ```java
 Genie genie = Genie.create(new Object() {